Health insurance in Vermont

 Vermont’s health insurance marketplace

-Vermont has a state-run health insurance marketplace, Vermont Health Connect.
+Vermont has a state-run health insurance marketplace, called Vermont Health Connect.
 The marketplace offers coverage for individuals and families who need to purchase their own health insurance policies.
 This includes people who retired prior to Medicare eligibility, people who are self-employed, and people who are employed by a small company that doesn’t provide health benefits.
 Financial assistance (to offset premium costs and out-of-pocket medical costs) is available through Vermont Health Connect, depending on the applicant’s household income.

 Vermont has long been a health reform pioneer.
 The state had planned to convert to a single-payer system in 2017, but abandoned that plan in late 2014.
 Lawmakers in the state’s legislature have recently renewed the push for a single-payer system, with H.129, introduced in 2019, and H.860, introduced in 2020, although neither bill made it out of committee.